-Subsequent to 30 November 2024, at its meeting in February 2025, the Committee reviewed, for recommendation to the Board, the Audit Report from the Independent Auditor and the draft Annual Report and Financial Statements for the year ended 30 November 2024.
-Following that review, the Committee provided advice to the Board that it considered that the Annual Report and Financial Statements, taken as a whole, was fair, balanced and understandable and provided the information necessary for Shareholders to assess the Company's position and performance, business model and strategy.
+Subsequent to 28 February 2025, the Committee reviewed the draft Annual Report and Financial Statements for the year then ended, along with the report from the independent Auditor thereon.
+It recommended to the Board that it considered that the 2025 Annual Report and Financial Statements, taken as a whole, was fair, balanced and understandable and provided the information necessary for Shareholders to assess the Company's position and performance, business model and strategy.

-It is recognised that the portfolio of investee companies forms a significant element of the Company's assets and that there are different risks associated with listed and unlisted investments.
-The primary risk that requires the particular attention of the Committee is that unlisted investments are not recognised and measured in line with the Company's stated accounting policy on the valuation of investments as set out in Note 1(e) to the Financial Statements on page 80.
+It is recognised that the portfolio forms a significant element of the Company's assets and that there are different risks associated with listed and unlisted investments.
+The primary risk that requires the particular attention of the Committee is that unlisted investments are not recognised and measured in line with the Company's stated accounting policy on the valuation of investments as set out in Note 1(e) to the Financial Statements on page 76.

 In accordance with that policy, unlisted investments are valued by the Manager in line with the IPEV Guidelines and are subject to scrutiny and approval by the Directors.

 Investments listed on a recognised stock exchange are valued at their closing bid price at the year end.

-The Audit Committee has considered the assumptions and judgements in relation to the valuation of each unquoted investment and is satisfied that they are appropriate.
+The Committee has considered the assumptions and judgements in relation to the valuation of each quoted and unquoted investment and is satisfied that they are appropriate.